 Imperfection in structures can be described as deviations and inconsistencies in structures and structural members, which can affect the behaviour of the structure from the theoretically assumed perfect state.
-Imperfection in structures are often envisaged during analysis, and their effects are taken into consideration, especially in cases where they could be critical.
+Imperfections in structures are often envisaged during analysis, and their effects are taken into consideration, especially in cases where they could be critical.

-Types of imperfections;
+Types of Imperfections

 (i) Geometrical imperfection